- The Speech Center

 An agreement in place with Illinois Tech allows students in the Dual Degree Engineering Program to take courses at Illinois Tech in Chicago during the first three years of the five-year engineering program.
 See the Physics and Engineering section of this catalog for more information.

-The mission of HoneyRock is to build Christ’s church and improve society worldwide by developing whole and effective people through transformational outdoor experiences.
-This mission expresses the commitment to equip steadfast disciples who transform the world through Christ which is accomplished through the integration of excellence in academic programming with Christian camp experiences.
-The theoretical principles and practical skills learned will be applicable to a broad range of ministry and educational settings.
+The mission of HoneyRock is to build Christ’s church and benefit society worldwide by developing whole and effective people through transformational outdoor experiences.
+HoneyRock offers Wheaton College students a variety of opportunities to strengthen their faith as disciples of Christ and to disciple others.
+The unique environment and context of HoneyRock provides a rare blend of theory and practice in which students are invited to integrate excellent academic programs with real-world experiences.
+The theoretical principles and practical skills learned through HoneyRock programs are applicable to a broad range of settings.
 Individuals leave HoneyRock with an expanded view of God, themselves, and their role in serving others.
-The educational approach is interdisciplinary and distinguished by direct application of learning to real ministry and leadership experiences.
-Students will engage in outdoor-oriented activities that involve problem-solving tasks, disciplined reflection, and service.

-Located 360 miles north of the Wheaton campus on 800 acres of beautiful forests and a chain of 28 lakes, the Northwoods Campus has year-round opportunities for students.
+Located 360 miles north of Wheaton’s main campus on 1000 acres of beautiful forests and a chain of 28 lakes, HoneyRock has year-round opportunities for students ranging from a few days to an entire summer.

-Wheaton Passage is designed to introduce incoming first year and transfer students to spiritual formation and to ignite the Wheaton College experience for them.
+Wheaton Passage is Wheaton College's multi-site orientation program designed to introduce incoming first-year and transfer students to spiritual formation and to ignite the Wheaton College experience for them.
 Students will experience eight to eighteen days--depending on the chosen track--filled with adventure, challenge, and new friendships.
-They will also be part of a mentoring relationship with Wheaton College faculty from various academic departments while enjoying the beautiful setting of HoneyRock, Wheaton’s Northwoods campus.
+They will also be part of a mentoring relationship with Wheaton College faculty from various academic departments while enjoying time on campus, at HoneyRock, and, for those on the Urban track, at the Wheaton in Chicago facility in Woodlawn.

 In addition to the program at HoneyRock, students will gather for two sessions over the fall semester with their faculty member.
 This time is designed to help students transfer their learning into the context of life at Wheaton.
 Faculty members will help students process through transitional issues that often arise during the first semester.
 Through this experience, students earn 2 hours of elective academic credit (CFM 131 Introduction to Spiritual Formation).